Petalo, not Charmin: Virus brings Mexican toilet paper to US

 The companies that make the Mexican toilet paper were surprised their rolls were spotted north of the border.

-“It’s unexpected that it would be found in any U.S. retailers,” said Amy Bellcourt, a spokeswoman for Essity, a Swiss tissue company that makes Regio in Mexico.
+“It’s unexpected that it would be found in any U.S. retailers,” said Amy Bellcourt, a spokeswoman for Essity, a Swedish tissue company that makes Regio in Mexico.

 Petalo, Vogue and Delsey are made in Mexico by Kimberly-Clark, the same company that makes Cottonelle and Scott.
 But Kimberly-Clark said it had no role in importing its Mexican brands to the U.S.

-Note: This story was corrected to say Essity is a Swedish company, not a Swiss company.